yangli136/abc-common/README.md

 # Common Utilities for Spring Boot Based Applications.

+This demo application could be used to learn and test some most important and most commonly used features of Spring Framework and Spring Boot.

-This is a Spring Boot based application with some of the most common used Spring framework, Spring Boot features integrated in:
+This is a Spring Boot based application with following Spring Framework, Spring Boot features integrated in:

 1. Async task execution
 1. Cache
 1. Job Scheduling
 1. Metrics based on Micrometer
 1. Retry
 1. Bean Validation

 The library provides utilities for the following common cross-cutting concerns: